Blackfell/blackfell.github.io/_posts/2019-03-18-my-first-post.md

 {% endraw %}
 ```

 This page is very simple, the iterator is limited to one post, meaning that the 'post' variable then points to the most recent post object.
 This object is then piped into two replace operations, one to remove the doctype tag and one to hide the menu bar, since our default layout will render one of those for us.
-If you use this, you'll need to find the name ot the navigation bar class in the theme and substitute it there.
+If you use this, you'll need to find the name of the navigation bar class in the theme and substitute it there.

 You can see the behaviour of the latest page [here](/latest).